 Graduate Admissions Timeline

-The application process for the Graduate Program in Chemistry is currently CLOSED.
-The online application will open in September for Fall 2017 admission.
+The application process for the Graduate Program in Chemistry for Fall 2024 is currently CLOSED.

 Department of Chemistry visit weekends for those offered admission.